akky/auto-currency-converter/readme.txt

 == Changelog ==

+= 1.1.7 =
+* fixed translation code not use constant, to enable [user translation](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/)
+* fixed a bug that $2000 was recognized as $200 and 0, when 4 digits written after dollar/yen mark.

 = 1.1.6 =
 * changed to call fixer.io API, as Yahoo finance API had stopped around November 1st
 * added translation text-domain info in plugin header